ebean-orm/ebean-migration/README.md

-# avaje-dbmigration
+# Ebean DBMigration
-DB Migration runner (similar to FlywayDB) which can be used standalone or with Ebean (run migrations on EbeanServer start)
+DB Migration runner (similar to FlywayDB) which can be used standalone or with Ebean (to run DB Migrations on EbeanServer start)

 ## Example use
 To use firstly create a MigrationConfig and set properties (or load then from Properties).